 Editors have complete responsibility and authority to reject/accept an article.
+Editors do not guarantee manuscript acceptance or very short peer review times.
 When errors are found, promote publication of correction or retraction.

 The journal “Perspectiva” implements anti-ghostwriting procedure and strict plagiarism detection policy.
 In the case of "Perspectiva" it is used CrossCheck powered by iThenticate.
 No plagiarism, no fraudulent data.